-20 10 Z U 10.

-24. Engineering Design Contract for Greenwood Wastewater Treatment Plant Electrical Improvements to Ultraviolet System (Capital Improvement Program)

-Motion authorizing the City Manager, or designee, to execute a professional services contract with Lockwood, Andrews, and Newnam, Inc. (LAN) of Corpus Christi, Texas in the amount of \$537,441 for Greenwood Wastewater Treatment Plant (WWTP) Electrical Improvements to Ultraviolet (UV) System for design, bid, and construction phase services.
-(Capital Improvement Program - CIP)

-Purchase of a Pump Motor for O.N.
-Stevens Water Treatment Plant (Council Priority - Water)

-Motion authorizing the City Manager or designee to approve the purchase of a Teco Westinghouse pump motor for O.N.
-Stevens Treatment Plant from Weisinger Incorporated of Conroe, Texas in accordance with Request for Bid (RFB) No. 1358, based on the lowest responsive, responsible bid for a total amount not to exceed \$85,588.00, budgeted in FY2017-18.

-Resolution for sole source purchase of Turbidity Meters and Equipment for O.N.
-Stevens Water Treatment Plant (Council Priority - Water)

-Resolution finding that the purchase of TU5 Series turbidity meters and equipment for O.N.
-Stevens Water Treatment Plant is necessary to preserve and protect the public health and safety of the city's residents and a sole source procurement; and authorizing the City Manager, or designee, to purchase TU5 Series turbidity meters and equipment from Hach Company of Loveland, Colorado, for a total amount not-to-exceed \$113,157.12.

-This Resolution was recommended to the consent agenda.
+City Council Meeting Minutes January 9, 2018 24.
+Engineering Design Contract for Greenwood Wastewater Treatment Plant Electrical Improvements to Ultraviolet Sys (Capital Improvement Program) stem Motion authorizing the City Manager, or designee, to execute professional services contract with Lockwood, Andrews, and Inc. (LAN) of Corpus Christi, Texas in the amount of \$537,44 Greenwood Wastewater Treatment Plant (WWTP) Electrical Improvements to Ultraviolet (UV) System for design, bid, and phase services.
+(Capital Improvement Program - CIP) Newnam, 1 for This Motion was recommended to the consent agenda.
+25. Purchase of a Pump Motor for O.N.
+Stevens Water Treatme (Council Priority - Water) ent Plant Motion authorizing the City Manager or designee to approve to purchase of a Teco Westinghouse pump motor for O.N.
+Steve Treatment Plant from Weisinger Incorporated of Conroe, Tex accordance with Request for Bid (RFB) No. 1358, based on to responsive, responsible bid for a total amount not to exceed S budgeted in FY2017-18. ens as in he lowest This Motion was recommended to the consent agenda.
+26. Resolution for sole source purchase of Turbidity Meters an Equipment for O.N.
+Stevens Water Treatment Plant (Counc Priority - Water) Resolution finding that the purchase of TU5 Series turbidity mequipment for O.N.
+Stevens Water Treatment Plant is necess preserve and protect the public health and safety of the city's and a sole source procurement; and authorizing the City Man designee, to purchase TU5 Series turbidity meters and equip Hach Company of Loveland, Colorado, for a total amount not \$113,157.12. sary to residents ager, or ment from This Resolution was recommended to the consent agenda.
+27. Supply Agreement for Gas Meters for two years at \$271,60 with two additional one-year options at a total potential mu amount of \$543,200.00 Motion authorizing City Manager, or designee, to execute a s agreement with Wilnat, Inc., of Tulsa, Oklahoma for the purch Meters in response to Request for Bid No. 1391 based on the responsive, responsible bid for a total amount not to exceed nase of Gas

-27. Supply Agreement for Gas Meters for two years at \$271,600.00 with two additional one-year options at a total potential multi-year amount of \$543,200.00 agreement with Wilnat, Inc., of Tulsa, Oklahoma for the purchase of Gas Meters in response to Request for Bid No. 1391 based on the lowest responsive, responsible bid for a total amount not to exceed \$271,600.00, with an estimated expenditure of \$90,533.00 in FY2017-2018 funded by the Gas Fund.
+\$271,600.00, with an estimated expenditure of \$90,533.00 in FY2017-2018 funded by the Gas Fund.
 The term of the agreement is for two years with an option to extend for up to two additional one-year periods, subject to the sole discretion of the City, with a total potential multi-year amount of \$543,200.00.